 What have you been doing about bag fees, if anything?

-We continue to rethink packing when traveling to and from Hawaii, in part to reduce bag fees.
+We continue to rethink packing when traveling to and from Hawaii, and at least in part that is to help reduce bag fees.
 For one thing, last year we bought new carry-on’s that really help and have avoided problems (see tips and tricks below).

 Since last we checked, these fees became standard across all airlines, with the lone exception of Southwest Hawaii flights.
 It seems hard to avoid them when coming to Hawaii given the average stay duration and distance.
 All airline fees have been on the increase since their introduction ten years ago, and last year, it was estimated that they amounted to $5 billion in the US alone.
 Read on for our updated checked bag fees by airlines for flights to Hawaii.

 Southwest Airlines No charge for first two checked bags.
-(Best deal).
+(Best checked bag deal).

 Use a larger carry-on that still fits in airline overheads (22 x 14 x 9).
 Warning: be sure to check the actual dimensions (rather than the quoted dimensions) when purchasing luggage.
 Most luggage companies measure without including the wheel protrusion.
 The airlines, on the other hand, measure total exterior dimensions including wheels.
 Frequently, a 22″ carry-on actually has a dimension of over 23″.

-You won’t need as much clothing as you think.
+You won’t need as much clothing as you think in Hawaii.
 One sweater or sweatshirt, long pants and athletic shoes worn on the plane are generally adequate for staying warm during all seasons in Hawaii.
 A shell (no liner) for rain also helps year round.
 The remaining clothes can be lightweight, mostly shorts, shirts and sandals.
 Dressing beyond “resort casual” is less common in Hawaii.

 Do plan some for some laundry while you’re here.
 Many if not most Hawaii accommodations have laundry facilities on location or nearby.
 The exception is generally the better hotels; although even many highly rated hotels have added a guest laundry.
 Without laundry facilities, quick washing can be done in a sink (consider packing a 1-2 ounce container of liquid dish washing soap), and a drying line in the bathroom is either provided or can be improvised.
 Have you tried the incredible travel clothes we fancy from Ex Officio?
 They wash in the sink, dry in a few hours and always look sharp.